wilbertharriman/Shopee-Code-League-2021-MultiChannelContacts/README.md

 ## Result

 - Highest accuracy of 0.95326 in the challenge
-- 7th place in both public and private leaderboard
+- Top 1% in the leaderboard

 ## Kaggle Page